gilch/hissp/docs/lissp_quickstart.rst

    This document is written like a .lissp file, demonstrating Lissp's (and thereby Hissp's) features with minimal exposition.
 Some familiarity with Python is assumed.
 Familiarity with another Lisp dialect is not assumed, but helpful.
-See the Hissp tutorial for more detailed explanations.
+If you get confused or stuck, read the Hissp tutorial.

    To fully understand these examples, you must see their output.
 Install the Hissp version matching this document.
 Follow along by entering these